kripo4/namehost_website/README.md

 # VPS Hosting Landing Web-site | Name.host
-My first bigest frontend work without using AI
+My first bigest frontend work without using AI<br>Do not have adaptive, only for 1920px display